hua-lab/MIF_RNA_editing_analysis/README.md

 Bioinformatics pipeline and sequencing data supporting the study:
 **Hua, Z.*, et al. (2026).** *F-box protein controls multiple organellar RNA editing factor-2 to coordinate seed germination and plastid signaling*.

-This repository contains a raw sequencing data example and custom scripts used for the analysis of Oxford Nanopore Target-Indexed PCR (TIP) sequencing to quantify RNA editing and intron retention in chloroplast transcripts.
-The complete raw FASTQ files are available in the NCBI Sequence Read Archive (SRA) under BioProject accession PRJNA1456570.
+This repository contains raw sequencing data and custom scripts used for the analysis of Oxford Nanopore Target-Indexed PCR (TIP) sequencing to quantify RNA editing and intron retention in chloroplast transcripts.

 In this study, increased RNA editing errors were observed in MORF2-interacting F-box overexpression (MIF-OE) lines following dexamethasone-induced MIF expression compared to wild-type (WT) controls, whereas no significant differences in intron retention were detected across genotypes.